Diamond Shapes | Round - Oval - Emerald - Cushion - Pear - Marquise

 - Round Brilliant

-Once you have decided on a diamond style, you then need to choose a cut that will help showcase your diamond in all its glory.
+Once you have decided on a diamond style, you then need to choose a shape or cut of Diamond that will help showcase your diamond in all its glory.
 For this, we have broken down the most popular engagement ring cuts.

-Recently round brilliant cuts are preferred amongst almost half of our customers, and a third of our customers have gravitated towards an oval cut diamond.
+Recently round brilliant cut diamonds are preferred amongst almost half of our customers, and a third of our customers have gravitated towards an oval cut diamond.
 For those yearning for something less expected, princess and marquise cuts are the less common choices.

 ROUND BRILLIANT CUT